samerfarida/mcp-ssh-orchestrator/docs/wiki/07-Tools-Reference.md

 }
 ```

-> ℹ️ When `allowed` is `false`, the response also includes `why` and `hint` fields so MCP clients know to call `ssh_plan` again or consult the SSH Orchestrator prompts before retrying.
+> When `allowed` is `false`, the response also includes `why` and `hint` fields so MCP clients know to call `ssh_plan` again or consult the SSH Orchestrator prompts before retrying.
 No sensitive policy details are exposed.

 **Use Cases:**